ironsheep/P2-vscode-extensions/TASKS.md

 ### Top-Level file project specifics

-IN order to support our notion of top-level file and to prevent us from occassionally compiling and downloading a file other than the project top-level file we've adopted the notion of adding a CompileTopP2 build task.
+In order to support our notion of top-level file and to prevent us from occassionally compiling and downloading a file other than the project top-level file we've adopted the notion of adding a CompileTopP2 build task.

 When we request a download the automation will first compile the top-level project source and its includes producing a new binary.
 It is this new binary that will be downloaded.